darshanvjani/Kickstarter-Campaigns-Analysis/README.md

 - Promote aggressively in first week to gain early traction
 - Consider economic climate when estimating funding potential

-There are several avenues for future work, such as incorporating social media data, and longitudinal trends, and incorporation of policy changes over the years.
+There are several avenues for future work, such as incorporating social media data, longitudinal trends, and incorporation of policy changes over the years.
 Overall, this project provides data-driven guidance for key stakeholders in crowdfunding campaigns.